nuuuwan/gig/example_analyses/gnd_size/README.md

 ## Area of GNDs

-The median area of Sri Lanka's GND was 2.0 sq.km (2012 census).
-90% of GNDs had a area below 9.1 sq.km.
+The median area of Sri Lanka's GNDs was 2.0 sq.km (2012 census).
+90% of GNDs had an area below 9.1 sq.km.

 ![gnd-area.png](gnd-area.png)

-10 GNDs had populations greater than 10x the median (11,310 persons).
+23 GNDs had areas greater than 10x the median (20 sq.km).
 The 10 largest were:

 1. 1,209 persons 570.7 sq.km LK-5251060 Panama South
 2. 3,614 persons 526.5 sq.km LK-3309010 Kirinda